Musharraf-Raza-Khan/Introduction-To-Data-Science-IDS-/MRK Assignment No 03/README.md

-# Assignment:
+# Assignment: Are Females Bad at Driving, if yes, then how can we improve it, if no, then why most people have this misconception and what factors contributes ?

-**Are Females Bad at Driving, if yes, then how can we improve it, if no, then why most people have this misconception and what factors contributes?**
+This repository contains an assignment that aims to prove Are Females Bad at Driving, if yes, then how can we improve it, if no, then why most people have this misconception and what factors contributes using data science methodologies.

-This repository contains an assignment that aims to challenge the stereotype that females are bad at driving using data science methodologies.
 The assignment explores objective evidence, analyzes statistical data, and investigates contributing factors to provide a comprehensive and data-driven perspective on the topic.

 ## Table of Contents
 - [Introduction](#introduction)